repobee/repobee/docs/peer.rst

    action if you find any reviews already posted (appropriate being anything you see fit to alleviate the situation of affected students possibly being assigned new repos to review).
-2. Purge the review teams with ``repobee purge-review-teams --mn task-2 --sf students.txt``
+2. Purge the review teams with ``repobee end-reviews --mn task-2 --sf students.txt``
 3. Close all review issues with ``repobee close-issues --mn task-2 --sf students.txt -r '^Review of task-2$'``